Railroads to renew push for one-man crews in contract talks

 The union says the railroads are undermining the bargaining process by turning to courts to force the issue.

-The railroads argue they should be allowed to have the discretion to operate trains with reduced crews and possibly move conductors out of locomotives to ground-based jobs.
+The railroads argue they should be allowed to negotiate to have the discretion to operate trains with reduced crews and possibly move conductors out of locomotives to ground-based jobs.

-Major U.S. railroads have been steadily reducing the size of train crews for decades to reduce costs and take advantage of technological advances that they say reduces the need for crew members.
+Labor agreements requiring two-person crews have been in place for roughly 30 years at the major railroads, although many short-line railroads operate with one-man crews already.

+Earlier this year, the Federal Railroad Administration abandoned a proposed rule to require two-man crews because it said there wasn’t enough evidence to show they are safer.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.